 Looking at the days and weeks leading up to moving day, it might seem like a successful move ends when the moving truck drives away.
 Pop the champagne, pull your coziest sweats out of the moving boxes, and settle in to relax right?

 Not so fast.
-After a move, there are a number of things you will need to address and services you might need to secure for your new home.
+After a move, there are several things you will need to address and services you might need to secure for your new home.
 So get a good night’s rest, but then start making a list of tasks that need to be tackled to finalize your move.
 In addition to unpacking your home, of course.

 Get your utilities up and running.

 Wait, everything isn’t already turned on?
 It might be, but it might not.
 It all depends on the last owners or tenants.
 Check with the power company, get the water turned on, and if your new home uses city gas, get that set up too.
 You may need to get a gas or oil tank filled if your new home is in a rural area, so find out which company the previous owners worked with.
 As you get the utilities up and running, find out the location of the water main, gas emergency shut off, and the electrical panel.
-It is important you know how to turn things off in a pinch!
+You must know how to turn things off in a pinch!

 Check and set up your major appliances.

 If the refrigerator has been off for a while, it will take some time to cool enough to hold your food items — so make an interim plan, if that’s the case.
 A new refrigerator, on the other hand, needs to sit for at least 3 hours before you turn it on.
 This allows the coolants and oils in the compressor to settle.
 If you brought a washer and dryer, you’ll need to have them set up, leveled, and tested.
-Having a technician assist you with setting up your major appliances might be necessary, especially when a plumbing or electrical work is involved.
+Having a technician assist you with setting up your major appliances might be necessary, especially when plumbing or electrical work is involved.

 Is the home clean enough for you?